-Child Start proudly presents our 2017-2018 Annual Report.
-Each year, Child Start provides early childhood services to over 1,500 families, through the Head Start preschool program, the Early Head Start Child Care and home visiting program, Raising A Reader and the California State preschool program.
+Child Start proudly presents our 2018-2019 Annual Report.
+Each year, Child Start provides early childhood services to nearly 1,500 families, through the Head Start preschool program, the Early Head Start Child Care and home visiting program, Raising A Reader and the California State preschool program.
 Child Start serves children, 0-5 and their families, helping to provide safe, nurturing classrooms and environments where children can thrive as they prepare for kindergarten.
 We support families in their progress towards achieving their goals and improving their family outcomes.
 Child Start works in partnership with numerous community agencies to ensure families get the support they need to improve their lives and the lives of their children.
-In program year 2017-18, Child Start expanded Triple P, a parent education program, into our Solano County sites.
-We helped 278 children transition to kindergarten; and we provided Raising A Reader, a take-home book rotation program designed to build early literacy skills, to more than 1,000 children.

-In our Child Care Partnership program, we worked with 12 center-based and Family Child Care providers, supplying quality enhancement funds and training to support these providers-some of whom are long-time practitioners and others, new to the field.

-We continue to look forward to a bright future for the families we serve, knowing their growth builds strong communities.
+On behalf of the Board of Directors, the Policy Council and our staff, we welcome you to seeing some of our results.
+We continue to look forward to a bright future for the families we serve, knowing their growth builds our communities.

-Alicia Fernandez Chair, Board of Directors